DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/service/manual-integrate.md

     === "Registry Service"

-        - Registry Service: Select the registry where the target service resides, and enter the access protocol, address, and port number.
+        Select the registry where the target service resides, and enter the access protocol, address, and port number.

         ![add registry services](./images/service-04.png)

     === "Hosted Registration Center Service"

-        - Registry Service: Select the registry where the target service resides, and enter the access protocol, address, and port number.
+        Select the registry where the target service resides, and enter the access protocol, address, and port number.

         ![add registry services](./images/gw-service04.png)